 - Superscript: Create new superscript or turn selected text into superscript.
 This can also be useful when working with mathematical formulas (e.g., x8).
 (Also see the Equation editor.)

 - Link: Create a new hyperlink or turn a selection of text into a hyperlink.
-You can choose to have the link open in the same window or in a new window.

 - Unlink: Remove a hyperlink from a selection of text.

 - Insert or edit image: Embed an image from the Web or upload an image from your computer.
 Includes a required field for adding descriptive text for the image for screen readers and accessibility.

 Note: from a computer, you can also drag-and-drop images from a desktop window into the edtor entry box.

 - Insert or edit an audio/video file: Embed a video clip from the Web or upload a media clip from your computer.
 For more information, see Embed Video or Audio on a Moodle Page.